Irving, Durant lead Nets past winless Bucks 107-97 - WHIZ News

 PACERS 109, KNICKS 100

-Andrew Nembhard, the 31st pick in the draft from Gonzaga, had 15 points for the Pacers, while Chris Duarte added 13 points.
+Andrew Nembhard, the 31st pick in the draft from Gonzaga, had 15 points for the Pacers, while Chris Duarte added 13.

 Isaiah Hartenstein, who signed a two-year deal with the Knicks during the offseason, grabbed 10 rebounds.

-Jalen Brunson, the Knicks new hope at point guard, had 11 points on 4-for-14 shooting from the field, including 1 of 3 from 3-point range in 30 minutes.
+Jalen Brunson, the Knicks new hope at point guard, had 11 points on 4-for-14 shooting from 3-point range in 30 minutes.

 More AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports